couchbase/couchbase-python-client/README.rst

 ------------------------
 Asynchronous (Tulip) API
 ------------------------

+*NOTE: this API is from SDK2 and is currently only supports SDK2-style access.
+It will be updated to support SDK3 shortly.*

 This module also supports Python 3.4/3.5 asynchronous I/O. To use this functionality, import the `couchbase.experimental` module (since this